rishabh706/GRAD-CAM-Model-Interpretation/README.md

 # How to Use it

+First install the necessary packages by typing command ```pip install -r requirements.txt```

-To use simply pass the following parameters to the class object GradCaM and run the model_explainer.py file
+Now simply pass the following parameters to the class object GradCaM and run the model_explainer.py python file

 # Parameters to Model Object
 1. image:str